Truly, madly Venice: guide to visiting Italy’s water city

 Venetians that inspired me

-Before I even got to Venice, the city and the people who lived there have fascinated me through movies and books.
+Before I even got to Venice, the city and the people who lived there had fascinated me through movies and books.
 There are many famous Venetians, but there are three that I find particularly endearing.

 Veronica Franco lived in Venice in the 16th century.
 She was a courtesan, but not just your average lady of the night.
 At the time, Venice had two “levels” of prostitution, the cortigiana onesta (the intellectual courtesan) and the cortigiana di lume (your lower level, street ladies).
 In a world where women had little opportunity and prospects, Veronica followed in her mother’s footsteps so that she could make her own way.

 She was educated, spoke multiple languages, was well-read, played an instrument and even wrote poetry herself.
 Veronica, a woman of wit, determination and power, enjoyed the company of wealthy, powerful and famous men, including France’s King Henry III.

 She experienced wealth and power, but she was also no stranger to hardship.
 Accused of witchcraft (quite a common practice in those days by men threatened by women), she fought against the Inquisition and won.
 She lost her fortune and status but was a strong advocate for women, children and the poor.
 I found her fascinating after watching the movie Dangerous Beauty.
 The movie also does a great job of capturing 16th century Venice.

 Veronica Franco doesn’t come up when you google “famous people from Venice,” which I think is a shame.
 That’s why I’ve included her in this blog.
 People should know about her and the life she led.

 His boldness and determination to push boundaries made him a fascinating character.
 You don’t have to like him to appreciate the insights his writing provided into European society’s life during the 18th century.
 He is definitely one of the most famous Venetians.